SmartGridready/SmartGridready.github.io/docs/_sources/content/functional-profiles.rst.txt

 :term:`Level of Operation`
 ---------------------------

-LevelOfOperation defines a complexity level of the :term:`Product` device controls:
+Level Of Operation defines a complexity level of the :term:`Product` device controls:

 .. list-table:: Level of Operation
     :header-rows: 1